Ipatinga: Climate

 Ipatinga's climate is classified as tropical wet and dry type Aw according to the Köppen system, with an average annual temperature of °C and average annual rainfall of mm, concentrated between October and April.
 The rainy season encompasses the warmer months, while the dry season covers the milder months.
 Autumn and spring are transitional seasons.
 The transition between dry and wet periods is marked by thunderstorms and high thermal amplitude, particularly from late winter to spring.

-Precipitation primarily occurs as rain, with occasional hail, recorded on September 4, 2006, December 17, 2012, and January 21, 2025.
+Precipitation primarily occurs as rain, with occasional hail, recorded on 4 September 2006, 17 December 2012, and 21 January 2025.
 Rains may be accompanied by lightning and strong wind gusts.
-On the night of December 25, 2023, a storm brought wind gusts of up to km/h, causing roof damage, fallen trees, and power outages across the city.
+On the night of 25 December 2023, a storm brought wind gusts of up to km/h, causing roof damage, fallen trees, and power outages across the city.
 According to the Atmospheric Electricity Group of the INPE in 2018, the municipality has a lightning density of 2.947 strikes per km²/year, ranking 278th in Minas Gerais and th nationally.